-Increase the ambition to cut car use to 50% of trips by 2030 instead of 2040, and scale and speed up action to meet this target.
+Increase the ambition to cut car use by 50% by 2030 instead of 2040, and scale and speed up action to meet this target.
 Set out a plan to achieve interim World Health Organization (WHO) air quality standards by 2030.